9c23a5/NeverSink-PoE2litefilter/README.md

 Feature highlights

-- Does NOT hide items.
+- Does NOT hide items during campaign.
 Only highlights valuable drops!
+- In the endgame hides absolutely outleveled campaign gear (anything with sockets, quality etc still gets shown of course)
+- Automatically and progressively hides more gear and reduces highlight on less important items as you progress through the waystone tiers
 - Highlight for all important PoE2 currencies with minimal tiering
 - Minimal sounds, beams and fontsizes for highlight desirable items
 - Special currency highlight